nkapu/handlers/web/disobey/README.md

 ## Content

+* Kickoff
+  * Autum 2015 (Aug)
+  * Turmio hacks terminals, learned to launch them from the web and asked 'Is it safe?'
 * Hobby phase I
-  * Early 2016
+  * Spring 2016
-  * Turmio asked 'Is it safe?'
   * Manual (a bit unsystematic) testing by turmio and nkapu
   * A lot of vectors (handlers, "browsers", injection vectors)
   * Started a web UI to help systematic testing